How to import area & line markers

 - If your data only exists as a TopoJSON, Shapefile, as KML or another geospatial format, you can convert it to a GeoJSON in online tools like mapshaper.org or geojson.io.

 - You can search for files with the extension .geojson on Google or Github.

 - Or you can draw and download your own GeoJSON on geojson.io.
 It's a simple tool that lets you place dots and draw areas and lines.
 Click on "?
 Help" in the top right corner of geojson.io to learn how it works.

 Prerequisites for your GeoJSONs

-In order to import your areas and lines in Datawrapper, it needs to...
+In order to import your areas and lines in Datawrapper, your file needs to...

 - be a GeoJSON and a valid JSON file (check validity with this online tool).

 - be smaller than 2MB.
-The larger your file, the longer it takes for your map to load for those who are viewing your map, and for editing the map; so try to keep it as small as possible.
-If your GeoJSON is too big, go to mapshaper.org, upload your GeoJSON and try to simplify the geometry.
-Click the "simplify" button in the upper right, followed by "Apply".
-Then drag the slider at the top to the right as far as you can while the geometry still looks good enough.
+The larger your file, the longer it takes for your map to load for both viewing and editing.
+Try to keep it as small as possible.
+If your GeoJSON is too big, go to mapshaper.org, upload your GeoJSON, and try to simplify the geometry.
+Click the "Simplify" button in the upper right, followed by "Apply."
+Then drag the slider at the top as far to the right as you can while the geometry still looks good enough.
 The displayed percentage tells you how much of the data size is left.
 Typically you can go down to 10-15% without noticing a big difference.
-When you're done, click "Export", select GeoJSON and re-upload the data to Datawrapper.
+When you're done, click "Export," select GeoJSON, and re-upload the data to Datawrapper.